 |

-Our new sire for 2022 is Hope Springs' Huck Finn, a rare black ram.
-He has an excellent temperment and lovely wool.
+Our new sire for 2022 and 2023 was Hope Springs' Huck Finn, a rare black ram.
+He has an excellent temperament and lovely wool.

 Our Foundation